-WHEREAS, to meet current NYCFFBO program requirements, a third party (to be determined) will serve as an intermediary owner to support the Town of Shandaken in the NYCFFBO program, and

-WHEREAS, the Property will be managed in conjunction with a Re-Use Plan that identifies the community's long-term plan for the management, use and development of these parcels, which may include future flood mitigation activities and public recreation activities.
-All activities are to be subject to and consistent with the restrictions in Flood-Prone Areas identified in the Second Supplemental Agreement Among West of Hudson Watershed Stakeholders concerning the New York City-Funded Flood Buyout Program (Side Agreement), Page 5 (1) a., i., ii., iii., iv., and v., and
+WHEREAS, a third party (to be determined) will serve as an intermediary owner to support the Town of Shandaken in the NYCFFBO program, and the Town understands that this third-party-owned property will be managed by said party in conjunction with a ReOUse Plan that identifies the community's long-term plan for the management, use and development of these parcels, which may include future flood mitigation activities and public recreations activities.
+All activities are to be subject to and consistent with the restrictions in Flood-Prone Areas identified in the Second Supplemental Agreement Among West of Hudson Watershed Stakeholders VanBaren Revised Resolution Language Concerning the New York City-Funded Flood Buyout Program, Page 5 (1) a., i., ii., iii., iv., and v.